How to make an appointment:

-Danielle Lloyd is a temporary Licensed Marriage and Family Therapist.
+Danielle Foreman is a Licensed Marriage and Family Therapist.
 She received her B.S. in Psychology from the University of Northwestern, St. Paul and her Masters degree in Marriage and Family Therapy from Mount Mercy University.
 Danielle provides counseling to children, adolescents, families, couples, and adults.
-She has a special interest in working with child behavior problems, parenting issues, family therapy, and life transitions.
+She has a special interest in working with child behavior problems, parenting issues, family therapy and life transitions.

 Mark Minear, Ph.D.

-Mark Minear is a licensed psychologist.
+Mark is a licensed psychologist.
 He is also a recorded minister with the Religious Society of Friends (Quaker).
 He received his B.A. in Religion and English from William Penn College, an M.A. in Church History from the Earlham School of Religion, and an M.A. and Ph.D. in Counseling Psychology from Ball State University.
 Mark works with adults on a wide variety of issues: depression, anxiety including trauma, loss and grief, transitions and adjustments, and spiritual concerns.
 Theoretical approaches include logotherapy (meaning-making), cognitive-behavioral, family systems, and mindfulness therapies.
 He also has background in working with a variety of churches, denominations, and faith traditions, as well as with individual clergy in need of support.

 Andrea Severson, L.M.H.C., M.Div.